primatejs/primate/docs/modules/store.md

 ### Strict

-By default, fields aren't required to be non-empty (`undefined` or `null`) to save a new document into the store.
+By default, fields aren't required to be non-empty (`undefined` or `null`) to save a new record into the store.
 If you wish to strictly enforce all fields to be non-empty, export `mode = "strict"`.

 ```js caption=stores/Comment.js